SlippingGittys-Discord-Themes/Espresso-Discord-Theme/README.md

 </details>

 ## What is this theme? 🤔
-Honestly, even I'm still trying to figure this out! 💀 You can see I'm being quite liberal with shadows and shapes....
-I honestly don't know what I desire from this theme.
-Just something soft on the eyes, and plenty of room for user hackability.
-I'll work on constructing that part later.
+Project Garrison is a soft and fluffy Discord theme with a very liberal interpretation of Material Design guidelines.

-The work-in-progress name stems from the fact that I started development on this theme when I was vacationing in Garrison, NY.
+The work-in-progress name stems from the fact that I started development on this theme while I was vacationing in Garrison, NY.
 I'll come up with a real name for this theme later.
-Probably something gay like "Marshmallow" or  "Creamy" or "Creamallow" or idk I'll figure it out fuck you
+Probably something lame as hell like "Marshmallow" or  "Creamy" or "Creamallow" or idk I'll figure it out fuck you.

 # ⚠️ WARNING ⚠️

 Holy cow, this theme is NOT finished.
-Not only is it unfinished, it just sucks.
-It fucking sucks.
 Do *not* use this with the expectations of shit working the way you want it to.
-Want to help?
+ * ‼️ Want to help?
 Submit a pull request.
-My apologies in advanced for the .css being unorganized and messy.
+My apologies in advance for the .css being unorganized and messy.

 ## How to use 📖